HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/index.md

 ## Downloading Data

-While the easiest route for downloading data is by pairing it with a HeatSuite Main Node, You can use the watch independently and download HeatSuite specific data files from the BangleApps site by clicking the Download Tab:
+While the easiest route for downloading data is by pairing it with a HeatSuite Primary Node, You can use the watch independently and download HeatSuite specific data files from the BangleApps site by clicking the Download Tab:

 ![HeatSuite BangleApps Downloads](../assets/heatsuite_bangleapps_downloads.png)